daiviknema/cpp-cnn/README.md

 Oh yeah, a minor note -- I'd not differentiated between the strides in the vertical and horizontal directions.
 Updated this.

 I've been giving a bit of thought to writing proper tests -- test driven development and all that.
 I've decided to go with the boost.Test framework (which also happens to be used by mlpack).

+It WORKS!!!
+Both the forward and backward pass seem to be working fine on basic tests.
+I've even written a gradient check and both the analytic and numeric gradients agree.
+I didn't expect things to go so smoothly, I was completely prepared to shed tears -- but hey, looks like I'm smart after all.